 "Adapt to the new rules and find even better results"

-The recent crackdown and policy changes by Twitter definitely shook up the industry.
+The recent crackdown and policy changes by Twitter shook up the industry.
 Not just the accounts using automation and scheduled tweets, but all of the tools powering them as well.

-The big change now is to simply adapt and make sure you step up your game with better social media content.
+The big change now is to adapt and make sure you step up your game with better social media content.
 At the same time, with such changes in place, it also means there is a lot less clutter out there.
 Take advantage of these changes, adapt to the new rules and find even better results with your social media marketing efforts on Twitter.

 Connect with Zac Johnson on Twitter